-Dr. Mark Oppenlander is a board certified neurosurgeon and clinical assistant professor at the University of Michigan Departments of Neurological Surgery and Orthopaedic Surgery.
+Dr. Mark Oppenlander is a board certified neurosurgeon and clinical associate professor at the University of Michigan Departments of Neurological Surgery and Orthopaedic Surgery.
 He specializes in complex spinal operations, including spinal deformity, scoliosis, spinal tumors, thoracic disc disease, craniovertebral junction surgery, robotics in neurosurgery, and more.

 Dr. Oppenlander attended the University of Michigan, where he graduated with Highest Distinction and a Bachelor of Science in Cellular and Molecular Biology.
 He went on to earn his Doctor of Medicine at the University of Michigan Medical School.
 In 2008, Dr. Oppenlander moved to Phoenix, Arizona where he completed a seven year residency training program in Neurological Surgery at the Barrow Neurological Institute (BNI).
 He also spent time at Thomas Jefferson University in Philadelphia, where he obtained fellowship training in Complex Spine Surgery.
 In addition, Dr. Oppenlander was awarded the Royal College of Surgeons of Edinburgh Overseas Training Sponsorship, providing opportunity to travel to London, England for further fellowship training in Complex Spine Surgery and Spinal Oncology at the National Hospital for Neurology and Neurosurgery at Queen Square.